Grief

 Don’t feel bad

 (Why not?
 Loss hurts.
-Does it go away when you pretend it doesn’t?)
+Does it go away when you pretend it doesn’t? when you pretend you’re fine?)

 Grieve Alone